 Experiential learning resources for the innovative educator

 So here we are.
 With questionable weather and winter break on the horizon, parents and educators are going to be scrambling for some fun, stimulating indoor activities.
-STEM is the way to go
+Winter STEM activity ideas are the way to go.

 The STEM challenges below are great for beginner STEM educators who might feel a tad intimidated by the prospect.
 I know the feeling.
 These activities are also adaptable for all ages and skill levels.
-I have done the sled challenge mentioned below with my 5 and 3-year-old, as well as with my high school students, I modify my facilitation method, level of involvement, and expectations of my learners.
-Tips provided below!
+I have done the sled challenge mentioned below with my 5 and 3-year-old, as well as with my high school students.
+I modify my facilitation method, level of involvement, and expectations of each learner.
+Tips are provided below!
 If you're not quite sure what STEM is, head to these posts on STEM 101.

 1. Animal Rescue